FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

 This section describes uninstalling a patch or service pack.

 To uninstall install the previous patch or service pack.
 For example, to remove Transfer CFT 3.6 SP2, from the Transfer CFT 3.6 SP1 kit, run the installation pointing to the Transfer CFT 3.6 SP2 installation directory.
-The installer detects and replaces the SP2 content, impacting only the <span class="code">home </span>directory.
+The installer detects and replaces the SP2 content, impacting only the `home `directory.

 **Example**